AjdaKovac/rp-ie/README.md

 ### R&P IE project

+Project so far:

+* data✅
+* literature✅
+* code✅

-A short summary of what has to be done:
+What has yet to be done:

-* collect relevant data, add in folder "data"
-* literature: there is a folder "summaries" where we can summarise relevant articles that are in "literature"
-* code: will follow after we collect data
+* check our econometrics with paper "RDD in time for empirical applications"